nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Shows a list of commands available in iManager. <br>

 Format: `help`
-> A list of commands available is also shown if you enter the wrong command.
+> A list of available commands are also shown if you enter the wrong command.

 Examples: